tacrp/Military-Conflict--Vietnam-SWEPs/work/qc_methods.md

     numframes 60

    to each of them.
 Make sure their FPS is the same as well.
+While here, add "frame 1 1" to the "ironsight" animation *only*.

 8. Remove the "walklyer" and "runlayer" layers and replace them with just "walklayerironsights" in the following $sequences: